dmakwana312/Car-Rental-System/README.md

 The program is implemented through the use of Visual Basic, as well as some SQL querys in order to have interaction with a database.
 The database had the role of storing the details of vehicles on offer as well customer information (due to time constraints, the number was vehicles and existing customers pre-loaded had to be limited).

 ## Installation
-To install the program onto your device, simply download the repository and access the program via the shortcut, Joes Car Rentals.
+To install the program onto your device, simply download the repository and access the program via "Joe's Car Rentals/bin/Debug/Joes Car Rentals.exe", Joes Car Rentals.
 The username and password to the program can be found in the text file.
 A few help guides, that were also created during the timeline of the project, can also be found in the Help Files directory.

 ## Potential Upgrades